BJSmithIEEE/el0ans/README.md

 ## Ansible Inventory Variables

-No default Ansible Inventory (`inventory`) file is provided.
-However, the following variables are used as conditionals in various Ansible roles, if defined in the inventory file.
+No default Ansible Inventory file (`inventory`) is provided, just an [Example Inventory file](./inventory_example).
+Please provide your own, or copy this and modify for your environment, as the default filename (typically just `inventory`).
+The following variables often have defaults in various Ansible roles, if not the inventory group vars, if defined in the inventory file, and may overriden.

 | variable | type | default | Examples | notes |
 | --------:|:----:|:---------:|:-------------:| ------------------------------------ |